inference-labs-inc/bits/bits/BIT-0008-EVM-Weight-Verification.md

 A critical design consideration is how to handle gas fees for the `verify` transaction without creating a "tax on honesty" for validators.
 Two primary models were considered: a "Subnet Owner Pays" model and a "Network Subsidy" model.

-The "Subnet Owner Pays" model, while economically ideal, would require a native gas sponsorship feature in the Frontier pallet, a significant and complex undertaking outside the scope of this proposal.
+The "Subnet Owner Pays" model, while economically ideal, would require a native gas sponsorship feature in the [frontier] pallet, a significant and complex undertaking outside the scope of this proposal.

 Therefore, this BIT proposes a tightly-scoped **Network Subsidy model**.
 The core idea is to treat the single verification call per subnet per epoch as a marginal operational cost absorbed by the network's validators, in exchange for the overall security and integrity this mechanism provides.